stefanonegri/DemoAPIfirst/README.md

 # Demo API first integration
 ## Intro
-The demo aims to cover the 2 possible approach for API first integration: 1) bottom up and 2) top down
+The demo aims to cover the 2 possible approaches for API first integration: 1) bottom up and 2) top down
 ### Bottom up
 This case is suitable when a company has a set of digital assets that he wants to make available as managed APIs; it includes 2 steps:
 1. The first step transforms the asset (a database table in this sample) in an REST API